-Note.-In the eleventh chapter of Daniel, Turkey is dealt with under the title of the "king of the north;" in Revelation 9, under the sounding of the fifth and sixth "trumpets;" and in Revelation 16, under the symbol of the drying up of the water of the chief river of the Turkish Asiatic possessions, "the great river Euphrates."
-The actual drying up of the river Euphrates was the signal for the overthrow of ancient Babylon.
+NOTE.-In the eleventh chapter of Daniel, Turkey is dealt with under the title of the "king of the north;" in Revelation 9, under the sounding of the fifth and sixth "trumpets;" and in Revelation 16, under the symbol of the drying up of the water of the chief river of the Turkish Asiatic possessions, "the great river Euphrates."
+In symbolic prophecy water represents multitudes of people.
+See Isa.
+8:7; Rev. 17:15.